Orthoptera: As pests

 Several species of Orthoptera are considered pests of crops and rangelands or seeking warmth in homes by humans.
 The two groups of Orthoptera that cause the most damage are grasshoppers and locusts.
-Locust are historically known for wiping out fields of crops in a day.
-Locust have the ability to eat up to their own body weight in a single day.
-Individuals gather in large groups called swarms, these swarms can range up to 80 million individuals that stretch 460 square miles.
-Grasshoppers can cause major agricultural damage but not to the documented extent as locust historically have.
+Locusts are historically known for wiping out fields of crops in a day.
+Locusts have the ability to eat up to their own body weight in a single day.
+Individuals gather in large groups called swarms, consisting of up to 80 million individuals and spanning as much as 460 square miles.
+Grasshoppers can cause major agricultural damage but not to the documented extent as locusts historically have.
 These insects mainly feed on weeds and grasses, however, during times of drought and high population density they will feed on crops.
-They are known pest in soybean fields and will likely feed on these crops once preferred food sources have become scarce.
+They are a known pest in soybean fields and will likely feed on these crops once preferred food sources have become scarce.

 As food

 Most orthopterans are edible, making up 13% of all insects including some 80 species of grasshoppers being regularly consumed worldwide.
 In Madagascar and Oaxaca, grasshoppers and locusts are usually collected early in the morning when it is cooler as the orthopterans are less mobile due to being cold-blooded.
 In Thailand, house crickets are commonly reared and eaten; as of 2012, around 20,000 cricket farmers had farms in 53 of their 76 provinces.

 In the second century BCE in Ancient Greece, Diodorus Siculus is known to have called people from Ethiopia Acridophagi, meaning "eaters of locusts."

 In Judaism, the Orthoptera include the only insects considered kosher.
 The list of dietary laws in the book of Leviticus forbids all flying insects that walk, but makes an exception for certain locusts.
-Notably, the dragonfly and crane fly are not considered kosher even though they are helpless when unable to fly.
 The Torah states the only kosher flying insects with four walking legs have knees that extend above their feet so that they hop.